The Adventures of Pluto Nash

 The Adventures of Pluto Nash is a 2002 American science fiction action comedy film directed by Ron Underwood and starring Eddie Murphy (in a dual role), Randy Quaid, Rosario Dawson, Joe Pantoliano, Jay Mohr, Luis Guzmán, James Rebhorn, Peter Boyle, Pam Grier, and John Cleese.
 The film was released in the United States on August 16, 2002.

-A critical and box office failure, the film was panned by critics and is notable for being one of the biggest box office bombs.
+A critical and financial failure, the film was universally panned by moviegoers and critics alike.
+It is notable for being considered one of the biggest box office bombs of all time, grossing over $7.1 million on a budget of $100 million.

 Plot

 In 2080, there is a colony on the Moon called Little America.
-Businessman, entrepreneur, retired smuggler and ex-convict, Pluto Nash buys a nightclub in an attempt to fulfill his long-time wish and also to prevent the murder of the club's previous owner and old friend, Anthony Frankowski, by mobsters Gino and his nephew, Larry.
+Businessman, entrepreneur, retired smuggler, and ex-convict Pluto Nash buys a nightclub in an attempt to fulfill his long-time wish and to prevent the murder of the club's previous owner, his old friend Anthony Frankowski, by mobsters Gino and his nephew, Larry.
 With the help of his friend Miguel and an android named Bruno, Pluto cleans it up and turns it into a very popular nightclub.

 Seven years later in 2087, a young woman named Dina Lake, the daughter of a friend of Pluto's, Nicky Sticks, is stranded on the Moon and needs to earn money for transport back to Earth.
 Pluto gives her a job as a server.
 Pluto is accosted by Mogan and Kelp, henchmen of mysterious entrepreneur and businessman Rex Crater, who wants to buy the club.
 When Pluto refuses, the henchmen use bombs to destroy the club.
 Pluto, Dina, and Bruno manage to escape.